ETD Submission Manual

 - Click on the Submit My ETD to begin creating your work.

-- Select the six tabs -- About Me, My ETD, My PDF, Supplementary Files, Embargoes, Review & Submit -- to create your work.
+- Complete the fields in the eight tabs -- About Me, My Program, My Advisor, My ETD, Keywords, My Files, Embargo, & Submit -- to create your work.

 Keep the following in mind as you supply your information: